christianalfoni/impact/docs/learn/store-lifecycle.md

 # Store Lifecycle

 React has two mounting phases.
 The _render_ phase and the _commit_ phase.
 The stores are by default instantiated during the _render_ phase.
 Because of Reacts concurrent mode components might not reach the next phase, the _commit_ phase.
-That means if you create a side effect during the _render_ phase and it does not reach the _commit_ phase, there is no hook execution to clean it up.
-With **Impact** we allow you to write code as you are used to in any other domain.
-That means side effects can be created during the instantiation of the store and be cleaned up reliably. **Impact** stores are concurrent safe.

-When you have a side effect you can clean that up using the `cleanup` function.
-When this cleanup is used by your store Impact will instantiate the store in the _commit_ phase.
+That means if you create a side effect during the _render_ phase and it does not reach the _commit_ phase, there is no hook execution to clean it up. **Impact** stores are concurrent safe.
+That means side effects can be created during the instantiation of the store and be cleaned up reliably.
+When this cleanup is used by your store **Impact** will instantiate the store in the _commit_ phase.
 This guarantees that the component will be mounted and later unmounted, running the `cleanup`.

 ::: code-group